genomicsclass/leanpub/manuscript/linear_models_in_practice.md

 ## Linear Models In Practice

-R markdown document for this section available from [https://github.com/genomicsclass/labs/tree/master/course2/linear_models_in_practice.Rmd](https://github.com/genomicsclass/labs/tree/master/course2/linear_models_in_practice.Rmd)
+R markdown document for this section available [here](https://github.com/genomicsclass/labs/tree/master/course2/linear_models_in_practice.Rmd).

 We will demonstrate how to analyze the high fat diet data using linear models instead of directly applying a t-test.
 We will demonstrate how, ultimately, these two approaches are equivalent.